ekendra-nz/SleeStack-2/README.md

 - add cron to wipe user notes every day

-- validation for all email and password inputs
+- validation for all email and password inputs needs to actually stop process

 ## resources